-Credential Guard - Amazon Elastic Compute Cloud
+Credential Guard for Windows instances - Amazon Elastic Compute Cloud

-Credential Guard
+Credential Guard for Windows instances

 The AWS Nitro System supports Credential Guard for Amazon Elastic Compute Cloud (Amazon EC2) Windows instances.
 Credential Guard is a Windows virtualization-based security (VBS) feature that enables the creation of isolated environments to protect security assets, such as Windows user credentials and code integrity enforcement, beyond Windows kernel protections.
-When you run EC2 Windows instances, Credential Guard uses the AWS Nitro System to protect Windows login credentials from being extracted from the OS memory.
+When you run EC2 Windows instances, Credential Guard uses the AWS Nitro System to protect Windows login credentials from being extracted from the operating system's memory.

 Prerequisites

-Your Windows instance must meet the following prerequisites to utilize Credential Guard:
+Your Windows instance must meet the following prerequisites to utilize Credential Guard.

 Amazon Machine Images (AMIs)